Transformer Oil Purifiers and Their Supporting Equipment in Power Systems

 6. Waste Oil Handling Equipment

-• Oil Dehydration Systems for Waste Oil: Similar to the dehydration process within the main purifier, dedicated dehydration systems can be used for waste oil.
-These systems might focus on removing large quantities of water present in heavily contaminated oil before final disposal.
+• Waste Oil Dehydration Systems: Similar to dehydration in the main purifier, independent dehydration systems can be used for waste oil.
+These can be designed for the removal of high water content found in very contaminated oil before final disposal.

 Transformer Oil Purification System